 lab.example.com using the OpenSSH

-If you encounter strange behaviour, you may want to try to solve it by enabling
+If you encounter strange behavior, you may want to try to solve it by enabling

 the verbose logging by specifying